Oyster Card Refunds

-ID requirements for refund
+ID requirements for a refund

 UK residents need two separate documents.
 One with proof of name and another with proof of address.

-- Proof of name: Passport, medical card, birth certificate or driving licence.
+- Proof of name: Passport, medical card, birth certificate or driving licence

 - Proof of address: Current Council Tax bill or a residential utility bill, bank or credit card statement from the last three months.
 Mobile phone bills are not accepted.

-Overseas residents need to show a passport or national identity card.
+Overseas residents only need to show a passport or national identity card.
 Proof of address is not required.